Amenhotep19/parking-lot-counter-go/README.md

 - Worker goroutine that processes video frames
 - Worker goroutine that publishes MQTT messages to remote server

-## Setting the Build Environment
+## Set the Build Environment

-You must configure the environment to use the Intel® Distribution of OpenVINO™ toolkit one time per session by running the following command:
+Configure the environment to use the Intel® Distribution of OpenVINO™ toolkit one time per session:

 ```shell
 source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

-## Building the Code
+## Build the Code

-Start by changing the current directory to wherever you have git cloned the application code.
+Change the current directory to the location of the git-cloned application code.
 For example:

 ```shell
 cd $GOPATH/src/github.com/intel-iot-devkit/parking-lot-counter-go
 ```

-Before you can build the program you need to fetch its dependencies.
-You can do that by running the commands below.
-The first one fetches `Go` depedency manager of our choice and the latter uses it to satisfy the program's depdencies as defined in `Gopkg.lock` file:
+Before building the program, obtain its dependencies by running the commands below.
+The first one fetches `Go` depedency manager of our choice and the second uses it to satisfy the program's depdencies as defined in `Gopkg.lock` file:

 ```shell
 make godep
 make dep
 ```

-Once you have fetched the dependencies you must export a few environment variables required to build the library from the fetched dependencies.
-Run the following command from the project directory:
+After fetching dependencies, export a few environment variables required to build the library from the fetched dependencies.
+Run the  source command from the project directory:

 ```shell
 source vendor/gocv.io/x/gocv/openvino/env.sh
 ```

-Now you are ready to build the program binary.
-The project ships a simple `Makefile` which makes building the program easy by invoking the `build` task from the project root as follows:
+To build the program binary, the project ships a simple `Makefile`.
+Invoke the `build` task from the project root as follows:

 ```shell
 make build
 ```

-This commands creates a new directory called `build` in your current working directory and places the newly built binary called `counter` into it.
+This command creates a new directory called `build` in your current working directory and places the newly built binary called `counter` into it.
 Once the commands are finished, you should have built the `counter` application executable.

-## Running the Code
+## Run the Code

 To see a list of the various options: